julianwagle/Demon-List/README.md

-Angel List goes to extreme lenths to keep bots out.
-Most annoying of all - they change up all there html struncture and tag values every couple days. even if your bot is perfect, it will be useless shit in less than a week.
+Angel List goes to extreme lengths to keep bots out.
+Most annoying of all - they change up all there html struncture and tag values every couple days.
+Even if your bot is perfect, it will be useless shit in less than a week.
 I grew tired of the project after the third push in less than a week and open sourced it.
-If someone was to work on this with me I'd be more than happy to work on it with someone but its become a drain of a project for me with no pay off.
+If someone was to work on this with me I'd be more than happy to help but its become a drain of a project for me with no pay off.
 Hope someone finds a use for this.